MahatKC/RLGaitPatternGeneration/README.md

 pip install -r requirements.txt
 ```

+Make sure to check the installation instructions for QiBullet for specific instructions on how to install the robot meshes: https://github.com/softbankrobotics-research/qibullet

 Then, install the Gymnasium environment by running:

 ```
 pip install -e humanoid-envs
 ```

 ---